unisa-hpc/synergy-sc-ae/energy-scaling/README.md

 Note: if you extracted the features and predicted the frequencies for CloverLeaf, then you can skip steps 1 and 2.

 > ### Reproduce on a multi-GPU cluster (with NVGPUFREQ SLURM plugin)
+Note: if you want to obtain the results using the pre-built data, just run step 3 and 7.

 1. Run `source extract_features.sh --cxx_compiler=<DPC++ compiler path>` to extract static code features for each kernel in MiniWeather.
     - the DPC++ compiler path must be the absolute path to the DPC++ compiler
     - the output features will be in the `miniWeather/features-*` subfolders